anusikh/java-practice/micro-service-keycloak/README.md

 ### TODO:
-- figure out how to persist the keycloak realm
 - nextjs frontend
     - refer PKCE flow diagram
     - store the user details in some sort of global state